-You can access the OSS directly by calling a RESTful API provided by the OSS or using an API-encapsulated SDK.
-Each request for access to the OSS requires identity verification or direct anonymous access based on the current bucket permission and operation.
+You can access OSS directly by calling a RESTful API provided by OSS or using an API-encapsulated SDK.
+Each request to access OSS requires identity verification or direct anonymous access based on the current bucket permission and operation.

-According to the roles of visitors, the access to OSS resources is divided into owner access and third-party access.
+According to the role of the visitors, the access to OSS resources is classified into owner access and third-party access.
 Here, the owner refers to the bucket owner, also known as “developer”.
-Third-party users are users who access resources in a bucket.
+Third-party users are the users who access resources in a bucket.

-According to the identity of visitors, the access to OSS resources is divided into anonymous access and signature-based access.
+According to the identity of visitors, the access to OSS resources is classified into anonymous access and signature-based access.
 In the OSS, a request that does not contain any identification information is considered anonymous access.
-Signature-based access refers to requests that, according to the rules in the OSS API documentation, contain signature information in the request header or URL.
+According to the rules in the OSS API documentation, signature-based access refers to the requests that contain signature information in the request header or URL.

-Currently, there are three types of AccessKey for OSS access.
-They are described below:
+Currently, the three types of Basic OSS concepts for OSS access are as follows:

-The AccessKey of the Alibaba Cloud account should not be directly used unless necessary.
+Note: The AccessKey of the Alibaba Cloud account must not be used directly unless it is required.

 The Alibaba Cloud STS (Security Token Service) is a service that provides temporary access credentials.
-STS account AKs are the AKs issued by the STS.
-These AKs only allow access to buckets in accordance with the rules defined by the STS.
+STS account AKs are issued by the STS.
+These AKs only allow access to buckets in accordance with the rules defined by STS.

 - AK authentication

 Before sending a request to OSS as an individual identity, a user must generate a signature string for the request according to the format specified by OSS and then encrypt the signature string using the AccessKeySecret to generate a verification code.

 After receiving the request, OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and obtains the signature string and verification code in the same way.
 If the obtained verification code is similar to the verification code provided, the request is assumed valid.
 If not, OSS rejects the request and returns an HTTP 403 error.